 Once you set up a website for your brand or company, you’re done, right?
 Your website is so incredibly well designed and swanky, that people will be running over each other to flock to your website, and find out about your company, right?
 Not quite.
 Your work isn’t done yet, actually.

 Hackers can get complete administrative access and rights to a computer or network, using these.
-They are so powerful, in fact, that the hacker can take over the entire system, and access, modify, edit and basically do anything the admin managing it can.
+These website security threats are so powerful, in fact, that the hacker can take over the entire system, and access, modify, edit and basically do anything the admin managing it can.
 Over an extended period, this can extend from stealing sensitive information, manipulating or deleting files, to changing login passwords, and even modifying the security settings themselves!

-These tools are also a very potent threat to security, all the more because they’re extremely difficult to be detected by antivirus systems, and can steal each and everything that is typed using a keyboard or a touchscreen, from passwords, pin codes, and even social security numbers.
+These tools are also a very potent website security threats, all the more because they’re extremely difficult to be detected by antivirus systems, and can steal each and everything that is typed using a keyboard or a touchscreen, from passwords, pin codes, and even social security numbers.
 According to a recent test, only 1 out of 44 popular antivirus softwares was able to detect even the simplest version of the malware!

 These, on the other hand, are more passive malwares.
 They take control of infected systems, even millions of them at once sometimes, but instead of attacking the host computers, they use their resources to assist in a vast number of other crimes, like distributing or hiding stolen data, child pornography, or even attacking other computers.